renaudrenaud/pico_to_the_moon/README.md

 * Thonny app to code the app and send it to the Rasp Pico

 ## Before to start
-There is plenty of fucking "documentation" from people working with $$INDOW$$.
+There is plenty of fucking "documentation" from people working with $INDOW$.
 Ha fuck.

 So with LINUX:
 1. first point is to be sure of the cable: some USB cable are just for power; we need a power and DATA cable to program